sdr-enthusiasts/acars-guide/intro/equipment-needed.md

 For most stations, filters aren't necessary; however if you live close to an FM radio transmitter or in a dense urban environment, a filter may help avoiding overmodulation, especially when combined with a LNA.
 In this case, you may consider adding a filter that suppresses the FM Radio band.
 Note that ACARS and VDLM uses the 130 MHz - 137 MHz frequency band and your filter should NOT filter out these frequencies.

-Note -- the [NooElectric Sawbird+ NOAA](https://www.nooelec.com/store/sdr/sdr-addons/sawbird/sawbird-plus-noaa-308.html) is NOT suitable for use with ACARS, but may work with VDLM-2 reception.
+Note -- the [NooElec Sawbird+ NOAA](https://www.nooelec.com/store/sdr/sdr-addons/sawbird/sawbird-plus-noaa-308.html) is NOT suitable for use with ACARS, but may work with VDL-M2 reception.

 ### Antenna